psg-mit/probzelus-oopsla21/README.md

 | MTT                  | `mtt.muf`               | x           | o                 |
 | SLAM                 | `slam_array.muf`        | x           | o                 |

-The remaining benchmarks in the `tests/` directory are valid programs but are not described in the paper.
+The remaining examples in the `tests/` directory are valid programs but are not described in the paper.

-For each benchmark, the compiler returns the outcome of two analyses: m-consumed and unseparated paths analysis.
+For each example, the compiler returns the outcome of two analyses: m-consumed and unseparated paths analysis.
 For this experiment, the `--only-check` option is set to true.
 The compiler will not try to generate an executable.
 To execute an example, you need to first compile it, e.g.,: